ndrakos/blog/_posts/2025-01-10-Mechanical_Energy_Injection_Part_II.md

 ## Step 1

-Let $$\xi$$ by the rate of SN in our blueberry sample compared to the field.
+Let $$\xi$$ by the fraction of SN in our blueberry sample compared to the field.
 This is something that we will directly measure with our sample.

 Things we need to consider are how we will cut the data.
 For example, is this within a certain mass range?

 ## Step 2

-A simplified model for how escape fraction is related to the "covering fraction", $$f_cov$$ as follows:
+A simplified model for how escape fraction is related to the "covering fraction", $$f_{\rm cov}$$ as follows:

 $$f_{\rm esc} = 1 - f_{\rm cov}$$